Ten years after a deadly CIA meeting, a family honors a son's memory

 Darren had a reverence for the ancient Spartans, and "he talked about wanting to be the one standing on the ramparts protecting America," said Marc Polymeropoulos, a recently retired CIA officer who served alongside him.
 "He did that as well as any officer I ever worked with."

 Darren LaBonte came to the CIA later in life than many other recruits.
-He grew up all over the country because his father, a retired Navy SEAL, moved the family every few years to keep up with his career at General Electric.
+He grew up all over the country because his father moved the family every few years to keep up with his career at General Electric.
 A star athlete in high school, he turned down an offer to sign with a minor league affiliate of the Cleveland Indians, his parents said, and instead joined the Army.

 "He wanted to serve," said his mother, Camille.
 "He cared a lot about everything."